top of page

 Healthcare is far more complex than any single technology, and the role of AI is to support, not replace, how we understand and use evidence

-Vera Bernhard
+Bernhard Vera.png

 Vera Bernhard is a Data Scientist at STRIDE-Lab, the Medical Data Science group at the Department of Clinical Research.
 Her interdisciplinary interests led her to pursue a Master’s degree in Computational Linguistics & Language Technology and Informatics.